History of the Tri-Tip Beef Cut:

 Cooking Tips for the Perfect Tri-Tip:

-Rest Before Cutting: After cooking, let the Tri-Tip rest for several minutes.
+After cooking, let the Tri-Tip rest for several minutes.
 This allows the juices to redistribute, ensuring a moist and flavorful steak.
+For maximum tenderness, slice the Tri-Tip against the grain.